livepeer/docs/docs/source/transcoding.md

 [Transcoder chat](https://discord.gg/cBfD23u)

+## Install Livepeer

+The following instructions assume that you have followed the [installation](installation.html) and [quickstart](quickstart.html) instructions.

+Some of the `livepeer` commands in these instructions require an Ethereum node JSON-RPC URL to be provided via the `-ethUrl <ETH_RPC_URL>` flag.
+See the [quickstart](quickstart.html) instructions for more details on obtaining an Ethereum node JSON-RPC URL.

 ## Activation

 In order to start transcoding video on the network and earning fees, your orchestrator node must be active.